ChrisW-priv/PersonalVault/zettelkasten/Binomial distribution.md

 Note that $k$ is separated from $n$ and $p$ by $;$ sign.
 That is because in general we will use Binomial Distribution simply as $B(n,p)$.

 ## Intuition
-We will often use Binomial Distribution formula as a substitute for [[Calculating probability by counting events]].
+We will often use Binomial Distribution formula as a substitute for [Calculating probability by counting events](Calculating%20probability%20by%20counting%20events.md).
 We do that because it's often easier to calculate all possibilities given parameters instead of calculating all possibilities separately (doing the same computation over and over with slightly different data).

 ### Example
 #### Setup